Types of Facelifts (Part 2)

 There are several different types of facelift procedures and techniques, offering different cosmetic results, and varying degrees of invasiveness, downtime and recovery.
 Different types of facelifts target different areas of the face – and can have varying types and shapes of incisions, and different numbers of tissue layers treated.

 In Part One of this article Birmingham, Michigan double board certified plastic surgeon explained Full Facelifts, SMAS Facelifts and Short Scar (S and MAC) facelifts.
-He will also offer you a free consultation in our Birmingham office to understand your needs, answer your questions, and help you choose the type of facelift that is right for you.
+He will also offer you a consultation in our Birmingham office to understand your needs, answer your questions, and help you choose the type of facelift that is right for you.

 While the endoscopic facelift is much less invasive, and has a much shorter recovery time, this type of facelift is effective only for cheek sagging.
 Any neck lifting cannot be done endoscopically.
 Endoscopic facelifts typically do not have the dramatic results, or the longevity, of full or SMAS facelifts (discussed in Part 1).